phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/campaigns/people.md

 ::: tip Multiple lists
 You can have multiple contact lists as the target audience for your campaign.<br>
-PhishX will not send any duplicate messages to contacts with the same email.
+PhishX will not send any duplicate messages to contacts with the same e-mail.
 :::

 Manage your contact lists.